fiolj/sparta/doc/web/compute_pflux_grid.rst

 --------------

-Calculation of the momentum flux density is done by first calcuating the center-of-mass (COM) velocity of particles for each group within a grid cell.
+Calculation of the momentum flux density is done by first calculating the center-of-mass (COM) velocity of particles for each group within a grid cell.
 This is done as follows: